vincenzochiovaro/MyRandomQuoteMachine/README.md

 My Next step:

-Create a Dropdown button where you can see all my projects. --- Ongoing

-Once you click the twitter button you will be directed on your twitter account to share the quote
+Once you click the twitter button you will be directed on your twitter account to share the quote --- Ongoing